FraunhoferIOSB/swap-it-registry-module/README.md

     ./swap-it-registry-module

 ## Related Projects
-Since the SWAP-IT Regitry Module is part of the SWAP-IT Architecture, its application is linked to other SWAP-IT projects.
+Since the SWAP-IT Registry Module is part of the SWAP-IT Architecture, its application is linked to other SWAP-IT projects.
 Here are some other relevant repositories:

 - SWAP-IT Demo Scenario: https://github.com/swap-it/demo-scenario
 - SWAP-IT open62541 server-template: https://github.com/FraunhoferIOSB/swap-it-open62541-server-template